 WHAT MAKES A REAL ESTATE AGENT THE BEST?

-All real estate agents come under the Real Estate Agents Act 2008 and therefore the Government watchdog, the Real Estate Agents Authority (REAA).
+All real estate agents come under the Real Estate Agents Act 2008 and therefore the Government watchdog, the Real Estate Authority (REA).

 These legal documents need to be correctly understood by you, amended if required, clauses added or deleted and must be filled in correctly.